mrhillsman/cert-genaieng-obsidian/08-machine-learning-with-python/module03/Building Supervised Learning Models.md

 Decision or regression trees are commonly chosen as base learners in ensemble learning
 - their bias and variance can be easily adapted by altering their depth

+**Bagging or Bootstrap Aggregating**

 ![[videoframe_231231.png]]
 - perform process multiple times
 - average predictions from multiple iterations
 	- reduces prediction variance
 	- lowers the risk of overfitting

+_Random Forests_: a bagging method that trains multiple decision trees on bootstrapped data sets

 **Boosting**
 - builds a series of weak learners